LFoster03/smart-store-07/README.md

 Dicing: Multi-dimensional Breakdown
 - Bar chart of TotalSpend by region
 - Column chart of TotalSpend by category
-- tacked bar showing PurchaseFrequency by age_group and gender
+- Tacked bar showing PurchaseFrequency by age_group and gender

 Drilldown: From Year → Month → Day
 - Grouped fact_sales by sale_year, sale_month, sale_day